Exploring correlations between HEFT Higgs couplings $\kappa_V$ and $\kappa_{2V}$ via HH production at $e^+e^-$ colliders: Diagrams contributing to

 \section{Diagrams contributing to $e^+ e^- \rightarrow HH\nu \bar{\nu}$}

 Here we display the complete set of Feynman diagrams that contribute to $e^+ e^- \rightarrow HH\nu \bar{\nu}$.
+We are neglecting the electron mass in the generation of this full set of diagrams.
 These diagrams are automatically generated by \textsc{MadGraph} and using the UFO file with our HEFT model.
 They contain the diagrams with WBF configuration, diagrams 5, 6, 7 and 8, which are the ones where the subprocess $W^+ W^- \rightarrow HH$ takes place and the remaining diagrams, 1, 2, 3 and 4 , which are mediated by intermediate $Z$ bosons.
 Note that \textsc{MadGraph} works in the unitary gauge by default, so it does not take into account the contribution from the GBs.
 The coloured dots in these diagrams represent the effective couplings of the Higgs boson with the electroweak gauge bosons, $HVV$ and $HHVV$ ($V=W, Z$) within the HEFT.
 These are given respectively by $a=\kappa_V$ and $b=\kappa_{2V}$ as described in Sec. \ref{effHcoup}.